Infidelity and Affairs

 Distracted by Desire: Infidelity and Emotional Affairs

 Statistics concerning divorce rates can be alarming.
 Most sources report that roughly half of all marriages endure.
 Among the other fifty percent that end, a lack of commitment and infidelity are cited as top contributors to why many couples part ways.
 The American Psychological Association (APA) defines infidelity as “the situation in which one partner in a marriage or intimate relationship becomes sexually or emotionally involved with a person other than the partner’s spouse.”
 While we can respect that description, it is important for believers in Christ to understand that adultery, like other sins, does not originate at the point of a physical or emotional exchange with another human being.
 Infidelity and the state of an emotional affair, however, begins in the heart (Ephesians 2:3).
 With unrestricted access, our adversary can influence our thoughts, emotions, and actions.
 He seeks to gain a foothold in our lives to build a fortress (Ephesians 4:17).
 For that reason, we need to establish a hedge of prayerful and practical protection around our minds, mates, and marriages.
+Rowlett Christian Counseling provides biblically grounded support to help individuals and couples guard their hearts and relationships through prayer, wisdom, and intentional action.
 We don’t have to live in fear, but we can be active in saving our marriage before it’s threatened.
 In the cases where we have been distracted by desire and experienced infidelity or an emotional affair, we can recover to make our marital bond more resilient.
 There may be many reasons or explanations why we or our spouses sought companionship or intimacy outside of the marriage.
 These reasons don’t excuse infidelity or an emotional affair.
 Where there are gaps or unmet needs, we need to be willing to commune with our hearts and face what prompted us to seek fulfillment elsewhere (Psalm 4:4).
-We must also engage and be present with our spouse in honest, ongoing conversations where we demonstrate an active and compassionate response to one [...]
+We [...]

 Comments Off on Distracted by Desire: Infidelity and Emotional Affairs